easypanel-io/website/docs/05-templates/openvpn/index.md

 ## Instructions

 Please use the Guide given below to get the password and access the portal.
-For admin portal access, use the following URL; https://$(EASYPANEL_HOST_IP):$(mgmtServicePort)/admin
+For admin portal access, use the following URL; https://$(EASYPANEL_HOST_IP):$(mgmtServicePort)/admin.
+User is openvpn and the password can be searched in logs as &quot;Auto-Generated pass&quot;

 ## Benefits